 On the contrary, the Droeshout etching is a masterpiece of Renaissance artfulness, whose purpose was obviously not portraiture but was meant to protect a sensitive truth about the author of the works of “Shakespeare”.
 That sensitive truth was fated to be discovered long after 1623: the name, title and lineage of the true author.

-View online as a booklet with magnification options at http://issuu.com/
+View online as a booklet with magnification options and 2-page openings at http://issuu.com/

 Or download the pdf here: